craigc2016/GameOfThronesApp/README.md

 - Error handling
 - Unit tests

+## Improvements With More Time
+I would have added unit tests.
+I would have made the search view match the designs fully.

 ## Submission details

 We would like you to fix the app's user facing issues (both documented and undocumented), add the additional search feature and submit the codebase in a more scalable state.